Austrian People's Party: History

 After the 1999 Austrian legislative election, several months of negotiations ended in early 2000 when the ÖVP formed a coalition government with the right-wing populist Freedom Party of Austria (FPÖ) led by Jörg Haider.
 The FPÖ had won just a few hundred more votes than the ÖVP, but was considered far too controversial to lead a government.
 The ÖVP's Wolfgang Schüssel became Chancellor—the first ÖVP Chancellor of Austria since 1970.
 This caused widespread outrage in Europe and the European Union imposed informal diplomatic sanctions on Austria, the first time that it imposed sanctions on a member state.
 Bilateral relations were frozen (including contacts and meetings at an inter-governmental level) and Austrian candidates would not be supported for posts in European Union international offices.
 Austria threatened to veto all applications by countries for European Union membership until the sanctions were lifted.
 A few months later, these sanctions were dropped as a result of a fact-finding mission by three former European prime ministers, the so-called "three wise men".
 The 2002 legislative election resulted in a landslide victory (42.27% of the vote) for the ÖVP under Schüssel.
 Haider's FPÖ was reduced to 10.16% of the vote.
 At the state level, the ÖVP has long dominated the rural states of Lower Austria, Upper Austria, Salzburg, Styria, Tyrol and Vorarlberg.
-It is less popular in the city state of Vienna and in the rural, but less strongly Catholic states of Burgenland and Carinthia.
+It is less popular in the city-state of Vienna and in the rural, but less strongly Catholic states of Burgenland and Carinthia.
 In 2004, it lost its plurality in the State of Salzburg, where they kept its result in seats (14) in 2009.
 In 2005, it lost its plurality in Styria for the first time.

 After the Alliance for the Future of Austria (BZÖ) split from the FPÖ in 2005, the BZÖ replaced the FPÖ in the government coalition which lasted until 2007.
-Austria for the first time had a government containing of a party that was founded during the parliamentary term.
+Austria for the first time had a government containing a party that was founded during the parliamentary term.
 In the 2006 Austrian legislative election, the ÖVP were defeated and after much negotiations agreed to become junior partner in a grand coalition with the SPÖ, with new party chairman Wilhelm Molterer as Finance Minister and Vice-Chancellor under SPÖ leader Alfred Gusenbauer, who became Chancellor.
 The 2008 Austrian legislative election saw the ÖVP lose 15 seats, with a further 8.35% decrease in its share of the vote.
 However, the ÖVP won the largest share of the vote (30.0%) in the 2009 European Parliament election with 846,709 votes, although their number of seats remained the same.